-Not about to be second to anyone in stature, even in his absence, it seems appropriate that he would live on as one of America’s most famous missing persons.
-He became the cultural embodiment of what happened to those who ran afoul of the mob in the 1970s — at least in the public imagination — and decades later, we still can’t seem to help ourselves from speculating about his fate.
+Not about to be second to anyone in stature, even in his disappearance, it seems appropriate that Hoffa would live on as one of America’s most famous missing persons.
+He became the cultural embodiment of what happened to those who ran afoul of the mob in the 1970s — at least in the public imagination — and decades later, we still can’t seem to help ourselves from speculating about Jimmy Hoffa’s death and what truly happened to him all those years ago.

 Who Was Jimmy Hoffa?

-Born in 1913, Jimmy Hoffa’s family moved to Detroit when he was young and he would call the area home for the rest of his life.
+Born James Riddle Hoffa on February 14, 1913, his family moved to Detroit when he was young and he would call the area home for the rest of his life.
 Hoffa’s union organizing began when he was a teenager working at a Kroger grocery store warehouse, where the substandard wages, abusive supervisors, and lack of job security inspired animosity from the employees.

 Approachable and courageous, Hoffa showed early leadership potential during a wildcat strike of the warehouse workers that led to better pay and conditions so when he quit in 1932, he was quickly hired by the Teamsters Local 299 as an organizer.
 It was the beginning of an association with the Teamsters that would come to define Hoffa’s life for more than 50 years.